In this demanding, highly rewarding field, you'll need an analytical mind, a logical approach and excellent attention to

 - barristers practising chancery/commercial law are generally in court far less than those in other practice areas and instead spend more time undertaking drafting and advisory work.

 Employed barristers undertake similar activities for one company or client.
 At more senior levels, they may also become involved with the development of legal policy and strategy.

 Barristers also contribute to the collective running and management of chambers, particularly with the recruitment of pupils and other tenants.

 - Salaries for those undertaking pupillage (final stage of qualification for the Bar) must be no less than £20,703 per year in London and £18,884 outside of London (2023).
 This minimum is set by the Bar Standards Board (BSB).
-However, some chambers offer substantially more than the minimum and salaries can be up to £45,000 depending on the area of practice.
+However, some chambers offer substantially more than the minimum.
+Top commercial sets, for example, may offer in excess of £50,000.